In this post, I’ll show you how to easily fix your 404 error pages in WordPress using free tools.

 OK, let me explain real quick.

-When someone visit’s a page that is no longer available on your website, they’ll be redirected to another page via something called 301 redirection.
+301 Redirection is set up so that when someone visit’s a page that is no longer available on your website, they’ll be redirected to another page.

 This could be another page on your site that is somewhat relevant to the old page you deleted.
-Maybe a blog post on a similar topic perhaps.
+Maybe a blog post on a similar topic.

 To make 301 redirections really easy for myself, I like to use a good old-fashioned plugin.